apache/tomcat/modules/stuffed/README.md

 Add a webapp as folder mywebapp (for this example, or specify another path), or a path from which a configured Host will auto deploy
 ```
 --path: Specify a path the webapp will use
---war: Add the spcified path (directory or war) as a webapp (if no path has been specified, it will be the root webapp)
+--war: Add the specified path (directory or war) as a webapp (if no path has been specified, it will be the root webapp)
 ```

 The JULI logging manager configuration is optional but makes logging more readable and configurable: